 Model Selection

 We selected seven algorithmic methods for prediction based on their ability to predict multiple class probabilities.
 These models included bagged adaptive boosting classification trees, classification and regression trees (CART), weighted k nearest neighbors (knn), flexible discriminant analysis (FDA), weighted subspace random forest, Naive Bayes, and rule-based classifier.
 A non-informative model that uses no information from predictors was also generated for comparison purposes.
 The final model was chosen based on Brier Scores (a measure of the difference in the predicted probability and the actual event).
-Outbreaks with other origins were included in the brier score calculations.
+Outbreaks with other food source origins not included in our training data were included in the brier score calculations.
 All analyses were performed using R version 3.5.1 (2018-07-02) with the Caret Package v(6.0.81.
 Parameter selection was performed using the Caret package.

 Tool Development